Posted on October 2, 2016

 The Rosie the Riveter Trust is a 501(c)3 Nonprofit cooperating association Supporting the Rosie the Riveter WWII/Home Front National Historical Park in Richmond California.
-The Trust partners with business, labor and the public to preserve the Park's historic resources and sites, support visitor education and enjoyment, and articulate the important stories of the Home Front for people in the Bay Area and across the U.S.
+The Trust partners with business, labor and the public to preserve the Park's historic resources and sites, support visitor education and enjoyment, and articulate the important stories of the Home Front and important social change to insprie people in the Bay Area and across the U.S.

 ACHIEVEMENTS – 1999-2012